FreezingMoon/AncientBeast/docs/CONTRIBUTING.md

 ## Getting Involved

-After you've play tested the development version of the game, there are 2 main ways you can contribute to the project.
+After you've playtested the development version of the game, there are 2 main ways you can contribute to the project.
 For a more comprehensive guide on how to help out the project, you can check out the [Make Your Contribution](https://AncientBeast.com/contribute) guide.

 ### Report Issues